ChristopherTopalian/TopalianGameEngineDataNavigator/README.md

 # TopalianGameEngineDataNavigator
 Turn spreadsheets into video games!
 Make video game websites easily!
 Automatic Timeline Generation using pure Javascript for our Website!
 We Navigate the Data using a VIDEO GAME PLAYER THAT MOVES!!!
-Video of the script https://www.youtube.com/watch?v=xymX7b8Qvm4 and here is the working version of the script https://collegeofscripting.weebly.com/
+Video of the script https://www.youtube.com/watch?v=xymX7b8Qvm4 and here is the script in action https://collegeofscripting.weebly.com/

 The Topalian Game Engine Data Navigator is a JS, HTML, CSS Application designed to organize and display hundreds of thousands of pieces of information, including video, audio, images, text, links, and web pages.
 The Topalian Game Engine Data Navigator is a 100% PURE JAVASCRIPT Application.
 There are NO other libraries used.